Chart Color Schemes

 West Hindmarsh features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 66.5% of all households, including 23.1% couples with children, 28.5% couples without children, and 11.8% single parent families.
-Non-family households account for the remaining 33.5%, with lone person households at 27.6% and group households comprising 6.8%.
+Family households account for 66.5 percent of all households, including 23.1 percent couples with children, 28.5 percent couples without children, and 11.8 percent single parent families.
+Non-family households constitute the remaining 33.5 percent, with lone person households at 27.6 percent and group households comprising 6.8 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households